-Protrusion of abdominal or pelvic contents through a dilated internal ring or attenuated inguinal floor in the inguinal canal.
+An inguinal hernia occurs when abdominal or pelvic contents protrude through a dilated internal ring or attenuated inguinal floor in the inguinal canal.

 Presents with visible or easily palpable swelling in the groin, often with discomfort during strenuous exercise or heavy lifting.